arnitdo/gpguio/README.md

 **How-to-run:**

-Download the gpguio.py file from the repo
+Download the gpguio.py file from the repo or from the release file

 Ensure dependencies are satisfied (see below)